jesse-howell/bug-box/README.md

-# Bug-Box: A box for bugs!!
+# Bug Box: A box for bugs!!

 ## Table of Contents
 [Description](#description)